 Why Do People Buy Food Waste Disposals?

 Once you have installed a garbage disposal in your kitchen, you will notice immediately how much time and effort you save in after-meal clean-up.
 If your unit has recently broken down, you are probably finding that scraping plates into the garbage pail and constantly having to clean food waste out of the sink drainer feels like a messy and unappealing chore.
-Less food waste in your trash can also cut down on odours, bugs and other pests.
+Less food waste in your trash can also cut down on odors, bugs and other pests.

 The size of your family, and how much you cook and entertain, are important considerations when purchasing a new disposal.
 If you do lots of cooking, we recommend the purchase of more powerful model that can easily handle your family’s needs.
 Think about what kinds of foods you will be putting down the unit.
 Fibrous, raw vegetable matter, for example, and bones, require more power to grind up than cooked food scraps.
 You will definitely appreciate the convenience of having a disposal that can handle a wide variety of foods.